Skip to content

 Platform gardens: These are when the platform makes work, and workers, better.

-For instance, on this week’s Mortiverse AMA, we discussed with hundreds of people how the platform will be designed to give everyone engaging the Mortiverse personal development content the opportunity to make their own content, augmenting the core material, to reach more of the edges and go deeper for those eager to grow further.
+For instance, on this week’s AMA, we discussed with hundreds of people how platforms can be designed to give participants the opportunity to make their own contributions, augmenting the core material, to reach more of the edges and go deeper for those eager to grow further.

 As a result, things aren’t built around time pressure or penalties, but around equipping those who are growing with the ability to help others grow too.
 We call it a ‘garden’ because we all get to plant seeds and nurture the fruits of our efforts to healthy ripening.